choijin/Twitter_Data_Pipeline_ETL/README.md

 ## Part III.
 Loading Data

+### Why use AWS S3 for storing files?
+S3 makes it easy to store and access your files from anywhere.
+It is cheap, reliable, and secure, making it a good option for storing important files and data.
+You can access your files from anywhere on the web and it integrates with other AWS services for more complex solutions.

 * Create S3 bucket in AWS

 ![](/images/bucket.png)

 (Creation of S3 bucket)

 * Use boto3 to interact with S3 buckets and objects